mason-chase/crud-test-angular/README.md

 - During Create; validate the phone number to be a valid *mobile* number only (You can use [Google LibPhoneNumber](https://github.com/google/libphonenumber) to validate number at the backend).

 - A Valid email and a valid account number must be checked before submitting the form.

+- Create a Browser local storage in to store list of customers.

 - Customers must be unique in database: By `Firstname`, `Lastname` and `DateOfBirth`.